-Related literature.
-Our paper is closely related to the literature on costly state verification (CSV).
+Related literature Our paper is closely related to the literature on costly state verification (CSV).
 Early papers, including Townsend (1979), Gale and Hellwig (1985), Mookherjee and Png (1989), and Border and Sobel (1987), focus on one-shot interactions.
-One of the main findings in this literature is the optimality of cut-off verification protocols, an insight that has been influential in explaining the use of debt contracts and the role of financial intermediaries.
+One of the main findings in this literature is the optimality of cutoff verification protocols, an insight that has been influential in explaining the use of debt contracts and the role of financial intermediaries.
 A number of papers consider dynamic extensions.
-In many of these, the principal's observation reveals the agent's current private information with no intertemporal link to past actions or states.8 By contrast, the state in our model is partially persistent, so inspections reveal information about past behavior.
+In many of these, the principal's observation reveals the agent"s current private information with no intertemporal link to past actions or states.
+By contrast, the state in our model is partially persistent, so inspections reveal information about past behavior.

 Inspections of a persistent state are analyzed in Ravikumar and Zhang (2012) and Kim (2015).
 These papers study pure adverse-selection problems with exogenous private information when the principal has commitment.
 In Ravikumar and Zhang (2012), the contracting friction is driven by risk-sharing concerns.
 They find that random inspections are optimal, and, after each inspection, there is a grace period without inspections.
 In Kim (2015), the contracting friction is driven by the agent's limited liability.
-They find that random inspections are optimal for incentive provision when truthful disclosure is attainable, but periodic inspections are optimal to guide environmental protection activities when the fines are insufficient to attain truthtelling.
-Our setting features an adverse-selection and moral-hazard problem, the principal lacks commitment power, and the agent is risk neutral so that the contracting friction stems from limited liability.
+They find that random inspections are optimal for incentive provision when truthful disclosure is attainable, but periodic inspections are optimal to guide environmental protection activities when the fines are insufficient to attain truth-telling.
+Our setting features an adverse-selection and moral-hazard problem, the principal lacks commitment power, and the agent is risk-neutral so that the contracting friction stems from limited liability.
 We find deterministic inspections are optimal when the principals lacks commitment.
 Our result for the commitment case is in line with their findings that random inspections provide incentives more effectively.

-Most closely related is the paper by Varas et al. (2020), which studies a pure moralhazard model with full commitment and without fines.9 In their model, the agent is incentivized by the desire maintain a good reputation and inspections make the agent's type public.
+Most closely related is the paper by Varas, Marinovic, and Skrzypacz (2020), which studies a pure moral-hazard model with full commitment and without fines.
+9 In their model, the agent is incentivized by the desire to maintain a good reputation and inspections make the agent's type public.
 Additionally, inspections serve an information-acquisition purpose for the principal.
 The authors find random inspections are optimal for incentive provision, but deterministic inspections are optimal for information acquisition.
-In contrast, in our model, the agent discloses the state of compliance, so that inspections do not reduce the uncertainty about
+In contrast, in our model, the agent discloses the state of compliance, so that inspections do not reduce the uncertainty about the state.
+Ball and Knoepfle (2023) study

-8For dynamic moral-hazard problems in which monitoring reveals the current action, see Antinolfi and Carli (2015); Piskorski and Westerfield (2016); Dilmé and Garrett (2019); Chen et al. (2020); Li and Yang (2020); Dai et al. (2022); Wong (2022).
-For dynamic adverse-selection problems in which verification reveals the agent's current information which i.i.d. across periods, see Chang (1990); Webb (1992); Monnet and Quintin (2005); Wang (2005); Popov (2016); Malenko (2019).
+8For dynamic moral-hazard problems in which monitoring reveals the current action, see Antinolfi and Carli (2015), Piskorski and Westerfield (2016), Dilmé and Garrett (2019), Chen, Sun, and Xiao (2020), Li and Yang (2020), Dai, Wang, and Yang (2022), Wong (2022).
+For dynamic adverse-selection problems in which verification reveals the agent's current information that is independent and identically distributed (i.i.d.) across periods, see Chang (1990), Webb (1992), Monnet and Quintin (2005), Wang (2005), Popov (2016), Malenko (2019).